ACS certification

 If you don’t meet CPD requirements by the anniversary date of your certification, your CP or CT status will automatically lapse and you will not be permitted to use the designation or enjoy the benefits of certification.

-If I lose my CP or CT status, can I requalify?
+If I lose my CP or CT certification, can I requalify?

 If your certification has lapsed within three months, simply enter your CPD hours for the previous year.
 If it has been longer, contact member services for instructions about reinstating.